 The Ringling is committed to providing a welcoming and inclusive experience for all of our visitors.
 However, due to the historic nature of several buildings and the extensive grounds, visitors may experience some challenges with access.
 Below are several services available to visitors with disabilities.

-If you need assistance to visit The Ringling, your caregiver will receive complimentary admission with your ticket purchase.
+If you need assistance to visit The Ringling, your personal care attendant (PCA) will receive complimentary admission with your ticket purchase.
 Please notify staff at the Admissions counter upon entering or call 941-358-3180 for more information.

 The Ringling allows the use of trained service animals by individuals with disabilities in all public areas of the campus.
 Under Florida Statute 413.08, a service animal is not a pet and is limited to a dog or miniature horse trained to do work or perform tasks for an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
 The work done or tasks performed must be directly related to the individual’s disability.
 Animals whose sole function is to provide comfort or emotional support do not qualify as service animals under the ADA.
 View Florida Statute 413.08